molo1134/qrmbot/README.md

 10. ~~A command to get elevation data at a location~~
 11. ~~AE7Q scraping~~
 12. If no callsign is specified with `!spots` use irc nick.
-13. Requested by K1NZ: `!untappd` for beer info
+13. Requested by K1NZ: `!untappd` for beer info -- they are not giving out API keys. :(
-14. Current dxpedition list by scraping https://www.ng3k.com/misc/adxo.html
+14. ~~Current dxpedition list~~ by scraping https://www.ng3k.com/misc/adxo.html
 15. Replace wunderground APIs which are now dead